tjallen/tja-webpack/readme.md

-# tja current webpack setup
+# tja current react + webpack setup (kinda outdated / in limbo)

-this is how i've been building web apps recently. if youre reading this a) damn son how u find this and b) you prob wanna go use [this](https://github.com/gaearon/react-hot-boilerplate) or similar instead.
+a rough starting point for building react web apps. if youre reading this a) damn son how u find this and b) you prob wanna go use [create-react-app](https://github.com/facebookincubator/create-react-app) or [react-boilerplate](https://github.com/mxstbr/react-boilerplate) instead.

 its got:
 - webpack